Javier1257/TE3002B_Intelligent_Robotics_Implementation/Week 8/README.md

   * Q&A

   ## Final Challenge
+  * The final challenge information can be found in the presentation *MCR2_Final_Challenge*
   * Files required for the final challenge can be found in the folder *Final Challenge Files*.

   Please note: This repository contains all the necessary files and presentations for the final challenge.